 In June 2016, IKEA recalled 29 million dressers and chests after at least seven children died in IKEA tip-over accidents.
 The New York Times reported:

 Most American furniture manufacturers adhere to voluntary safety standards, which ensure that a unit will not tip over when a drawer is extended and 50 pounds of weight is applied.
 The recall on Tuesday applies to all Ikea furniture that fails that test, the commission [CPSC] said.

-Many families of tip-over victims file lawsuits against the manufacturers for wrongful death, negligence, design/manufacturing defects, or some combination thereof.
-Some have settled these lawsuits for millions of dollars.
+Many families of tip-over victims file lawsuits against the manufacturers for wrongful death, negligence, design or manufacturing defects, or some combination thereof.
+Some—like the families of Curren Collas, Camden Ellis, and Ted McGee—have settled these lawsuits for millions of dollars.

 The most common kind of tip-over accidents occur when children climb or pull themselves onto furniture or appliances.
 About 70 percent of incidents involve falling televisions, while 26 percent involve furniture items like chests and dressers.
 Many children are tempted to climb on drawers or shelves, which can prove fatal.

 Sometimes an item is defective or poorly designed, and sometimes it is poorly constructed by the consumer (and sometimes both).

 Lars Petersson, the president and CEO of IKEA USA, told The New York Times that the recalled furniture was never meant to be freestanding, but rather anchored to the wall with straps or brackets.
 “If you are assembling correctly, the product is actually a very safe product,” Mr. Petersson said.

 But how many consumers know to anchor their furniture to their wall?

 “Never Heard of Tip-Overs Until One Killed Their Child”